 The word cleft means “split” or “separation.”
 Your child’s palate is separated because it didn’t form properly as your child developed in the womb.
 A cleft palate can lead to some challenges, but these challenges can be managed.
 Once treated, a cleft palate usually does not cause long-term problems.

 You may be worried that you did something to cause your child’s cleft palate.
-The truth is that it is not known why some children’s palates do not form normally in the womb.
-It is known that it’s not your fault or the fault of your health care provider.
+The truth is that it is not known why some children’s palates don't form normally in the womb.
+It is known that it’s not your fault or the fault of your healthcare provider.
 Certain factors may make a cleft palate more likely to occur in some children.
 One of these is family history.
 If you or someone in your family was born with a cleft palate, cleft lip, or both, your children may be more likely to have a cleft at birth.
-Your health care provider can discuss with you any factors that may have led to the cleft palate.
+Your healthcare provider can discuss with you any factors that may have led to the cleft palate.

 A cleft palate is repaired with surgeries.
 The first surgery is done when your child is around 9 to 18 months old.
 A number of surgeries may be needed to repair the palate so that it looks and functions like normal.
 Your child’s doctor will discuss the surgery plan with you.

 Until the cleft palate is fixed, your baby may need to use an artificial (prosthetic) palate.
 This will fill in the cleft to make it easier for your baby to eat.
 In the meantime, you will be shown how to care for your new baby.